 Taste: Smoke and ash straight off the bat but fades to toffee and salted caramel.
 Apple juice and malty biscuit before smoke returns for the finish bringing with it a touch of dry oak.

 By no means one of the better known Speyside malts, Tomintoul nevertheless appears in a fairly extensive range of bottlings, with impressive diversity in the lineup.
 Peaty Tang certainly seems one of the more appealing, at least to me, as it offers something a little different than we have perhaps come to expect from “Speyside-Glenlivet” drams.
 As always I’d love to see it bottled at higher strength but the low abv is likely reflected in the very affordable price.
-As it is, this is a decent dram that can be enjoyed by everyone, instead of only being attainable by those with bulging pockets and such a situation will never be condemned on this website.

 *You can buy the whisky in this article from Master of Malt.
 Click here